pa0501/YOLOSemanticSegmentation_TF/README.md

 CNN Semantic Segmentation Model using CSPDarknet53 Backbone and neck structure based on YOLOv8, utilizing feature fusion and U-net-like decoder as recommended in a YOLO-C semantic segmentation model.

-Part of the student thesis  „Optimization of an artificial neural network for semantic segmentation tasks in high-resolution 2D-images for aerospace applications”
+An end-to-end solution for the student thesis  „Optimization of an artificial neural network for semantic segmentation tasks in high-resolution 2D-images for aerospace applications”.

 YOLOv8: https://github.com/autogyro/yolo-V8 and https://github.com/ultralytics/ultralytics.